 Your PCP payments essentially cover the gap between the car's purchase price and its GFV over the course of the finance agreement.
 As a result, a car with slower depreciation and a higher GFV may be more affordable on PCP than a similarly priced car with faster depreciation and a lower GFV.

-• What happens at the end of your PCP finance agreement?
+Learn more about what happens at the end of your PCP finance agreement.

 New vs used car depreciation